FREE SHIPPING on orders of $85 or more

 Some of the first settlers of this family name were:

-Mix Settlers in the United States in the 17th Century
+Mix Settlers in United States in the 17th Century

-Mix Settlers in the United States in the 19th Century
+Mix Settlers in United States in the 19th Century

 The Mix Family Crest was acquired from the Houseofnames.com archives.
 The Mix Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.